AndreaCalabro-AYES/face_recognition/README.md

-# AYES version
+# AYES Face Recognition Project
-This is still a draft, here we will list what is needed to know for the AYES version of the face recognition app.
+The first application of the AYES-MagicMirror project is based on computer vision.
+The expected output is to have a face recognition algorithm to recognize the people of the office (obviously only the ones that accepted to have their encodings taken).
+To start, we decided to create a fork from this [face recognition project](https://github.com/ageitgey/face_recognition), in the future we will move towards a fully in-house application.
+If you feel that the following README file is not complete, you can refer to the [original project README](https://github.com/ageitgey/face_recognition)!
+(This file, like all the rest of the application, is built on that fundamentals.)

 ## Prerequisites
-To use some of the applications, you may need to perform x11 server forwarding - in order to do so, please go to the README file of the magic mirror, later on we will better organize the folder structure.
-- Docker Desktop (again go to the Magic Mirror project to see how to obtain this)
+- Docker Desktop (ADD LINK TO THE INTERNAL DOCUMENTATION ABOUT IT)
+- x11 server forwarding (ADD LINK TO THE INTERNAL DOCUMENTATION) - only if in development you *really want* semi-live screen forwarding of the result of whatever you are developing.
+All the necessary dependencies will be commented out in both the dockerfile and docker-compose development files, if *really want* it uncomment the section.

 ## Info dump
 ### Project Creation
-1. Create a repository
+1. Go in the repository where you want to run this application
 2. Clone the project in that repository (git clone https://github.com/AndreaCalabro-AYES/face_recognition.git)

 ### Project structure
-As of now everything is there, hence it's a bit heavy.
+As of now it's a bit heavy.
 Later on we will have a phase of optimization.
 - We have multiple dockerfiles, one that as of now hosts everything we need for all the possible applications, and one to use nvidia GPUs (there for eventual future needs)
 - There is a single docker-compose file.
 This is the one that will be used to launch the container, and it is where you should put your IP address if needed.
 - ayes_model: where we train and test our model